-RSU or Restricted Stock Units are shares of the company given to employee free of cost but with some restrictions.
+RSU or Restricted Stock Units are shares of the company given to employees free of cost but with some restrictions.
 What are RSUs?
 Why are RSUs given?
-What is vesting date?
+What is the vesting date?
 When are RSU taxed?
 Is there a capital gain on selling RSU?
 What is the capital gain from selling RSU?
-We shall answer these questions by talking about RSU of an American MNC.
+We shall answer these questions by talking about the RSU of an American MNC.

 Table of Contents